-The Grand Gatchina Palace was built in 1766 by the architect Rinaldi for Grigory Orlov, the favorite of Empress Catherine II.
-It was built in the style of a stern medieval castle with a large parade ground in the middle.
-After the death of Orlov, his palace became an imperial palace.
-The heir to the throne, Paul I, lived there, and at the end of the 19th century, Emperor Alexander III made it his only residence.
+The Great Gatchina Palace was built in 1766 by architect Rinaldi for the favorite of Empress Catherine II Grigory Orlov.
+It is built in the style of a severe medieval castle with a large square between two wings of the palace.
+After Orlov`s death, the palace became imperial.
+The heir to the throne, Paul I, lived here.
+He called the square in front of the palace "platz" and constantly held military parades here.

 In 1881, the Gatchina Palace became the only royal residence of Alexander III.
 Previously, the winter royal residence was the Winter Palace in St. Petersburg, and for the summer they went to Peterhof or Tsarskoye Selo.
 Emperor Alexander III and his family lived in Gatchina all year round and only occasionally went to the Livadia Palace in the Crimea in autumn.

 Around the Great Gatchina Palace, on the shores of the White Lake, there is a beautiful landscape Gatchina Palace Park.
 Here you can see many beautiful pavilions: the Venus Pavilion, the Eagle Pavilion, the Chesmensky Obelisk, the Birch House and the Mask Portal.
 Many beautiful bridges have been built among ponds and islands.

 Of particular interest is the Priory Palace, built in 1799.
 The Russian Emperor Paul I ordered to build a summer palace for the Prior of the Order of Malta next to Gatchina Park.
 Its construction is connected with a short period when Russia became a place of refuge for the Knights of the Order of Malta.